1) Standard ammunition for these stats is a round ball fired from a smooth or mildly-rifled (very slow twist) barrel.

 Cabala’s Kodiak Express Double Rifle

 Notes: Like’s many of Cabela-sold designs the Kodiak Express Double rifle is essentially a modern replica of a non-specific old-type rifle.
 The double barrels have double lockwork, though only one trigger.
 It comes only in percussion cap designs, with European walnut furniture, color-cased hardened lock, blued barrels, and blued fittings.
-The Kodiak express double Rifle has double leaf rear sights and double ramp front sights.
+The Kodiak Express Double Rifle has double leaf rear sights and double ramp front sights.
 Barrels are short for this sort of rifle at 25.25 inches.
 The .72 Caliber version is often known as the Big Bore.

 Weapon